espdev/csaps/README.md

 ## Installation

+Python 3.5 or newer is supported.
 Currently we do not distribute the package via PyPI.
 You can install it via pip and git from this repo:

 ```
 pip install git+https://github.com/espdev/csaps.git
 ```

+On Windows we highly recommend to use unofficial [numpy+MKL whl](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy) and [scipy whl](https://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy) from Christoph Gohlke.

 ## Smoothing univariate data